CNES/aviso-fes/README.rst

 HOW TO INSTALL THE SOFTWARE ?
 #############################

-The complete description of the build method is described in the ``INSTALL`` file located in the root of this software.
+The complete description of the build method is described in the `INSTALL
+<INSTALL>`_ file located in the root of this software.

 HOW TO USE THE SOFTWARE ?
 #########################